 In still other ensemble shows, the main characters form a really, really, really tight social circle, so tight that other characters barely exist.
 Outsiders either vanish without a trace after one episode, leave for petty reasons like "man hands", leave because they can never be part of the group, or are eternal enemies of the circle.

 It's almost as if the main characters had some special criteria they use to exclude others, like whether the actor playing them gets top billing or not.

 For ensemble and sitcom shows, there's usually a few justifiable reasons to keep the main cast as a closed group of friends for the story.
 Keeping the amount of main characters limited helps keep the audience focused on the main characters instead of having everyone coming into the scenes all at once and confuse or distract the audience.
 It also keeps production costs down since it's easier to write and direct for a group of 6 people than to do the same for a much larger group.
 When done right, the audience may not notice or care that the main cast of characters are hanging out with each other more than other people.
 When done poorly, it can make the main cast look like they can't be friends with anyone else but each other.

-.
-A limited attempt to avert this is Social Circle Filler
+Compare with Cool Loser.
+Possibly the result of an Economy Cast or Friendless Background.
+A limited attempt to avert this is Social Circle Filler.

 open/close all folders

 Anime and Manga